Far North Queensland: New Arrivals in the Far North

 In 1988 at the age of 37, Tom married.
 Much to our surprise he married one of our class of 1979, Kathy Walter.
 Kathy would have been 20 by then.
 To be honest I am not sure if this caused any eyebrows to be raised, but I doubt it.
 After all, in a small country town like Edmonton, any teacher who ruled out relations with former students would risk celibacy.

 My experience of state education was overwhelmingly positive.
-All my teachers, from old Mrs. Hancock and Arthur O’Doherty to Anne Holden and Tom Murray were first-rate educators.
+All my teachers, from old Miss.
+Hancock and Arthur O’Doherty to Anne Holden and Tom Murray were first-rate educators.
 My appreciation of Murray was shared by many in the community, and a park has been named in his honour.
-The park is located where the family’s old cane farm was in the middle of what now is now the sprawling suburb of Bentley Park.
+The park is located where the family’s old cane farm was in the middle of what is now the sprawling suburb of Bentley Park.
 It is located just off Hardy Road and there is space for children to run there, just as we did when it was cane land so many years ago.

 The state school system was my main contact with Aboriginal children and their families.
 The Oliver family was a well-known Edmonton family.
 Unlike most families, their ancestors had lived in the area not for a generation or two, but for thousands of years.